BeeStation/BeeStation-Hornet/README.md

 Hosting requires the [Microsoft Visual C++ 2015 Redistributable](https://www.microsoft.com/en-us/download/details.aspx?id=52685).
 Specifically, `vc_redist.x86.exe`. *Not* the 64-bit version.
 There is a decent chance you already have it if you've installed a game on Steam.

-If you'd like a more robust server hosting option for tgstation and its derivatives.
-Check out their server tools suite at https://github.com/tgstation/tgstation-server
+If you'd like a more robust server hosting option, check out tgstation's server tools suite at https://github.com/tgstation/tgstation-server

 ## MAPS